History of the English fiscal system: The Restoration and beyond

 Following Holland's example, stamp duties were adopted in 1694, being extended in 1698 and large amounts were added to the excise.
 Breweries and distilleries were placed under charge and important commodities such as salt, coal, malt, leather and glass were included as taxable articles, the two latter being later removed.
 Similarly, customs rates were also increased.
 In 1698 the general 5% duty was raised to 10%.
 French goods became liable to surtaxes, first at 25%, then 50%, whilst goods from other countries were charged at a lesser amount.
 Moreover, spirits, wines, tea and coffee were taxed at special rates.

 The expansion of the fiscal system may be best realised from the fact that, during the comparatively short reign of William III (1689–1702), the land tax produced £19,200,000, customs raising £13,296,000, and excise £13,650,000, or approximately £46 million when added together.
 In the last year of the reign, returns from these taxes were respectively—land tax (at 2s.), £990,000, customs £1,540,000, excise £986,000, or a total exceeding £3.5 million.
 The removal of regular export duty applied to domestic woollen manufactures and corn only, both cases additionally being due to special reasons of policy.

 Quite as remarkable as the growth of revenue was the sudden appearance of public loans.
 In earlier periods, a ruler accumulated treasure (Henry VII left £1,800,000) or pledged jewels or customs revenue or, occasionally, his friends to repay his loans.
-Edward III's dealings with Florentine bankers are well known, but it was only after the Revolution that the two conditions essential for a permanent, public debt were realized:
+Edward III's dealings with Florentine bankers are well known, but it was only after the Revolution that the two conditions essential for a permanent, public debt were realised: